welovemedia/ffmate-docs/docs/watchfolder.md

      }'
 ```

 FFmate responds with the full JSON object representing the updated watchfolder.
 The watchfolder will restart with the new configuration shortly after the update.
-An `watchfolder.updated` event is also fired via [webhooks](/docs/webhooks#watchfolder-events)
+A `watchfolder.updated` event is also fired via [webhooks](/docs/webhooks#watchfolder-events)

 💡 Tip: Making changes to a watchfolder?
 You can update settings like filters and intervals directly in the [FFmate Web UI](/docs/web-ui.md).